 - Alta Lakes is situated at 11,000 feet, with great views, good fishing, and access to a ghost town, Alta.
 From Telluride, follow directions to Sunshine, then turn left (southeast) onto Forest Rd 632.
 Go 4.5 miles up a 4×4 road.

 - Matterhorn is a paved campground in Uncompahgre National Forest; follow directions to Sunshine, but go four miles further on CO 145.

 - Woods Lake is twenty-two miles southwest of town; from town go 13 miles west on CO 145, then turn left (south) on County Rd 57.

-- Town Park is located at east end of town; about 40 sites, open to RVs under thirty feet, no reservations accepted, can get crowded during holidays & festivals.
+- Town Park is located at the east end of town; about 40 sites, open to RVs under thirty feet, no reservations accepted.
+It can get crowded during holidays & festivals.